Education: A Lifelong Practice

 Education options are a critical factor for any family looking to consider life in a new community.

-The NewVistas concept would be unlikely to succeed without continually demonstrating that raising children in a NewVistas community can provide at least as much as public-school options in the region.
+The NewVistas concept would be unlikely to succeed without continually demonstrating that raising children in a NewVistas community can provide superior education opportunities for them.
 Even those without children would like to know that their tax dollars are well spent and will yield valuable contributions to their community.

 And there is always something new that adults would like to learn throughout their lives, but they simply don’t have the time or resources to make it happen.